Showing posts with label Mental Health. Show all posts

 EXAMPLE OF CASE STUDY 2: "Gigi had an obsession of causing harm to others through some unintentional act.
 She worried that she might end up hurting someone with her sloppy or offensive words and would cause the person (him or her) to feel solemnly upset.
 Or, she was anxious that she might have forgotten to put off a cigarette that would burn her entire house which could wipe out the whole of her neighbourhood.
 As a result, this had caused her to check things more than once before she left her house and most likely would return to her house again to make sure everything was fine".

-To kick start with the above subject, "OCD – Obsessive Compulsive Disorder" is an anxiety disorder characterised by repeated unwanted thoughts (obsessions) and repetitive behaviours (compulsions) which are difficult to control.
+To kick start with the above subject, "OCD – Obsessive Compulsive Disorder" is an anxiety disorder characterized by repeated unwanted thoughts (obsessions) and repetitive behaviours (compulsions), which are difficult to control.
 As you probably notice, there are two key words contained in the sickness name – Obsessive and Compulsive.
 So, the key features lies within OCD are obsessions (being obsessive) and compulsions (being compulsive).
-Perhaps, most people can have both, yet, for some others, it may not be the case as in they probably have only one or the other.
+Perhaps, most people can have both, yet, for some others — it may not be the case as in they probably have only one or the other.

 Discover how you can effectively manage to cope with your day-to-day stress.